Tomb of Sand by Geetanjali Shree

 Play heroine Nora is a city slicker who has little interest in tales of small-town or rural romance and

 transformation.
 She considers the scenario unrealistic because of how clichéd it is.
 She is a driven and goal-oriented New York City native who is determined to succeed professionally.
 Nora tends to support her sister as she has always done since their mother’s passing, even if she is not into the romance book experience that her sister Libby is trying to get her to have.
 While going through all of this, she meets Charlie, who shares her goals.
-Read on to find out how Nora’s opinion changes at the end, as life kept bringing them back together.
+Read on to find out how Nora’s opinion changes at the end, as life keeps bringing them back together.
 Emily Henry tells the passionate tale of two lovers who must confront their pasts and their futures with wit and verve.
 The novel’s intricate narrative and web of intertwining characters depict a life in which opposites attract and resist one another.

 Fun fact: Nora is a bookworm who enjoys being sensible and has reasonable expectations, so she’s sure to please any reader who enjoys a good story.